umarhassan-mitodl/6.012-fall-2009/content/pages/syllabus.md

 ### Required Textbook

 Fonstad, Clifton. _Microelectronic Devices and Circuits_.
 2006 Electronic Edition.
-Available online at {{% resource_link "41535ded-a27d-4482-92ce-a9cbde3bb847" "DSpace@MIT" %}}.
+Available online at [DSpace@MIT](http://dspace.mit.edu/handle/1721.1/34219).

 You may also wish to refer to the following: